not-yet-awesome-rust/not-yet-awesome-rust/README.md

 * Sparse matrix libraries ([SPRS](https://github.com/vbarrielle/sprs) library needs some love, since sparse/dense matrix products are super [slow](https://github.com/vbarrielle/sprs/issues/125), otherwise is quite good)
 * Designing low latency DSP algorithms suitable for embedded use (common filters, analysis functions)
 * Library for nonlinear dynamical or chaotic systems (solvers, numeric methods etc.)

+#### UI

+##### Native UI toolkits

+* A mature framework for Windows native UI has yet to be established, but [`native-windows-gui`](https://crates.io/crates/native-windows-gui) claims to be approaching completion.
+* Abstractions over native UI choices for each platform have yet to be available.

 #### Web bindings